chokevin8/chokevin8.github.io/_posts/2023-09-10-stable-diffusion-part4.md

 our sampled output of $$x_0$$.
 However, as discussed above, Denoising Diffusion Implicit Model (DDIM) uses a non-Markovian sampling process that makes the process much quicker.
 Essentially, DDIM uses $$S$$ steps instead of $$T$$ where $$S<T$$, and the authors of the LDM paper therefore use *DDIM over DDPM.*

-To derive the DDIM sampling process, we utilize the *reparametrization trick* again, which we applied previously for forward diffusion.
+To derive the DDIM training process first, we utilize the *reparametrization trick* again, which we applied previously for forward diffusion.
 We can use $$ x = \mu + \sigma * \epsilon$$ to essentially alter our sampling process $$q(x_{t-1}|x_t,x_0)$$ to be parametrized by another random variable, a desired standard deviation $$\sigma_t$$ (square this for variance).
 The reparametrization is shown below:
 <p>